trycourier/courier-ios/README.md

 # Requirements

-⚠️ You must have a Courier account in order to use this SDK [`Create a free Courier account`](https://app.courier.com/signup)
+⚠️ You must have a Courier account in order to use this SDK<br>
+[`Create a free Courier account`](https://app.courier.com/signup)

 &emsp;